PaulBratslavsky/astro-actions-with-strapi-five/README.md

   - @astrojs/tailwind
 ```

 Now that everything is all set, let's get started.
-If you are new to Astro, you can checkout the following [posts](https://strapi.io/blog/astro-and-strapi-website-tutorial-part-1-intro-to-astro) for learning the basics.
+If you are new to Astro, you can learn the basics by checking out the following [posts](https://strapi.io/blog/astro-and-strapi-website-tutorial-part-1-intro-to-astro).

-Nice, now that our app is ready, let's get started.
+Excellent; now that our app is ready, let's get started.

-## Create Submit Form In Astro
+## Create a Submit Form In Astro

-We will start by building out our submit form.
+We will start by building out our submission form.
 We will keep it simple.

-Inside your astro project, navigate to `src/pages/index.astro` file and replace all of the code with the following.
+Navigate to the `src/pages/index inside your Astro project.
+Astro's file and replace all of the code with the following.

 ```astro
 ---